"I NEVER TRIED THAT BEFORE, SO I THINK I SHOULD DEFINITELY BE ABLE TO DO IT."

 Highlights?
 For me, it's about finding moments to enjoy and remember.
 I've gotten good at keeping weekends open, because there's nothing like waking up with no plans.
 Suddenly, I'm wandering around in a museum, hiking in the woods, on a mini road trip, or just chilling at home in my best pajamas.
 Those random, unplanned days, that's all I need, really.

-Every museum in Norway is a window into a different facet of past and present.
-From ancient Viking artifacts to vibrant folk art, and cutting-edge modern exhibits, there's something for everyone, no matter where you are in the country.
-You can lose yourself in the rich history, discover the stories behind traditional crafts, or be challenged by contemporary installations.
-There's something for everyone :)
+Every museum in Norway is a window into a different facet of the past and present.
+From ancient Viking artifacts to vibrant folk art and cutting-edge modern exhibits, there's something for everyone, no matter what town or city you visit.

 There's a unique thrill in stumbling upon a hidden cafe or finding a hiking trail with a breathtaking view.
 Over the years, I've noticed that these moments of discovery always seem to happen when I change up my daily routine, like taking a spontaneous road trip or saying "yes" to a new hobby - such as learning to sew Viking clothes.
 Taking chances, big or small, is where new adventures begin.